End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Detailed Algorithm

 \subsection{Multi-Agent Policy Optimization}

 The complete optimization procedure of the proposed \gls{ours} framework is outlined in Algorithm~\ref{algo:ours}.
 Central to this process is the sampling function $\mathcal{H}(\theta)$, which can be instantiated using one of the \gls{is}, \gls{fof}, or \gls{rr} strategies.
 This function is pivotal for trajectory sampling within the \gls{mas}, as it determines both the sampling behavior and the group assignment for each rollout.
-In the illustrative \gls{mas} scenario considered in this work, the reward function $\mathcal{R}$ is instantiated as the F1 score.
+In the prototypical \gls{mass} considered in this work, the reward function $\mathcal{R}$ is instantiated as the F1 score.